Food and Agriculture Organisation (FAO)

-The Food and Agriculture Organisation (FAO) is a specialized agency of the United Nations that leads international efforts to defeat hunger.
-Serving both developed and developing countries, FAO acts as a neutral forum where all nations meet as equals to negotiate agreements and debate policy.
+The Food and Agriculture Organisation (FAO) is a specialized agency of the United Nations focused on leading international efforts to defeat hunger.
+FAO acts as a neutral forum where all nations, both developed and developing, meet as equals to negotiate agreements and debate policy.

 Location

-FAO is headquartered in Rome, Italy, but operates worldwide through various regional offices and initiatives.
+FAO is headquartered in Rome, Italy, but it operates on a global scale through various regional offices and initiatives.

 Important Events

-Recently, FAO organized a state-level workshop in Gandhinagar, India, to tackle Antimicrobial Resistance (AMR) challenges.
-This event was part of the EU Tripartite AMR Project 'Working Together to Fight Antimicrobial Resistance,' focusing on Gujarat's rising milk production and the associated AMR issues.
+Recently, FAO organized a state-level workshop in Gandhinagar, India, to address the challenges of Antimicrobial Resistance (AMR) as part of the EU Tripartite AMR Project 'Working Together to Fight Antimicrobial Resistance'.
+This event focused on the rising milk production in Gujarat and the associated issues with AMR.

 Company Plans

-FAO's plans include continuing its efforts to combat AMR through international collaboration and workshops, aiming to enhance sustainable agricultural practices and food safety in the dairy sector.
+FAO plans to continue its efforts in combating AMR through international collaboration and workshops.
+These efforts aim to enhance sustainable agricultural practices and improve food safety in the dairy sector.
+Dr. Thanawat Tiensin, Assistant Director General of FAO, has emphasized the critical role of dairy in promoting sustainable global nutrition.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.